trufflesuite/drizzle/README.md

 ### Forks, Branches, and Pull Requests

-Community contributions to `drizzle-suite` require that you first fork the repository.
+Community contributions to `drizzle` require that you first fork the repository.
 After your modifications, push changes to your fork(s) and submit a pull request upstream to `trufflesuite`.